 The new Canon 15 x 50 is an outstanding version of Canon binoculars.
 It brings together all the important features required in a binocular for all kinds of viewing.
 It has remarkable optics, that give brilliant clarity, sharpness, contrast and brightness, making every view a memorable one.

-The binoculars have a strong construction, making them more durable for field trips.
+The binoculars have strong construction, making them more durable for field trips.
 They’re also waterproof, dustproof and shock resistant, thus making them ideal for all kind of requirements like bird watching, astronomy, sea viewing, hunting and nature photography.

 The 50 mm objective lens gives extra bright images in all kind of light situations.
 The high magnification can be a problem while handheld viewing because minor muscles twitch can give a very big difference in the view.
 So the image stabilizer is an additional feature that is highly useful.
 The image stabilizer helps in steadying the view during handheld viewing.